IanKeen/IanKeen.github.io/_posts/2018-06-29-omitting-codable-properties.md

 You can now encode an instance of `User` and the `clientData` won't be part of the resulting `Data`.
 Conversely when you decode incoming data `clientData` will simply use the default value.

-Pretty simple right? - it's generally a better idea to model your data as strictly as possible... for example if `clientData` is required than this may not be ideal - but its a handy trick when you need it.
+Pretty simple right? - it's generally a better idea to model your data as strictly as possible... for example if `clientData` is required then this may not be ideal - but its a handy trick when you need it.

 Big thanks to [Christina Moulton](https://twitter.com/christinamltn) for teaching me this trick 🤘